jaxio/celerio-angular-quickstart/quickstart/README-AOT.md

 * [AOT Cookbook from angular doc](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html)

+### Optional manual modif to do in templates or generated code (temporary solution)

+- In Application.java, replace "/" by "/aot/index.html".

 ### Run these commands to generate and run an Angular 2.4.0 web app:

 By default this project reverses a [sample database schema](https://github.com/jaxio/celerio-angular-quickstart/blob/master/quickstart-conf/01-create.sql).